anakic/Jot/README.md

 ```csharp
 tracker.PersistAll();
 ```
 Usually, this would be during an application shutdown or at the end of a web request.
 Jot maintains a list of weak references to target objects.
-Targets that are already garbage collected are ignored by Jot.
+Targets that are already garbage collected are ignored.

 Some objects survive until the end of the application without being in a usable state.
 For example, a disposed form can still be referenced (and thus not garbage collected).
 We do not want to continue tracking that form after it is disposed because it will have bogus property values which we do not want to save to the store.
 For such cases, we can tell Jot to stop tracking a particular object by calling `StopTracking`:
 ```csharp